gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - This selection brings up a menu allowing the user to select a Workflow and run it against the viewed Instance
     - This permission is recommended for those running day two automations against existing Instances -
+  * - Provisioning: Executions
+    - None, Read
+    - Determines access |ProExe|
+    - |ProExe| is where Task, Workflow, and Security Scan execution output can be viewed
+    - This permission is recommended for those who are responsible for managing or troubleshooting Task, Workflow, and Security Scan executions.
+    -
   * - Provisioning: Import Image
     - None, Full
     - Determines access to the Import as Image and Clone to Image selections from the Actions menu on an Instance detail page